 There really isn’t much direct competition to Yoast anymore, although there are a few alternatives out there.
 I’ve personally tested all of them and I can say without a doubt that they don’t hold a candle to WordPress SEO.
 In every aspect that matters, Yoast wins.
 The team at Yoast is always improving the core features in WordPress SEO so you can use it without worrying about being on the cutting edge of SEO best practices.

-Best Caching Plugin
+Best WordPress Plugins for Caching

 Every WordPress site needs to have some kind of caching enabled.
 If you’re using a managed WordPress host like Pagely, it’s already taken care of for you.
 If you’re not, then you need to use a caching plugin of some kind.
 Without it, your site is almost guaranteed to load slowly and cause your visitors to turn around and leave.
 WP Rocket is a relative newcomer in the WordPress caching space and they’ve taken things by storm.